kevinkrouse/platform/webpack/README.md

         for the steps in the "Adding a new entryPoint" section of this document.
 1. Create the `<module>/src/client` directories and add a file named `entryPoints.js`, more on this in the "Adding a new entryPoint" section of this doc.
-1. Update your module's `build.gradle` file to add a line so that it's `npmInstall` command is dependent on the `npmInstall` command finishing at the platform repository level.
+1. Update your module's `build.gradle` file to add a line so that it's `yarn` command is dependent on the `yarn` command finishing at the platform repository level.
 See example at `platform/experiment/build.gradle`.
 1. Update the `platform/.gitignore` file so that it knows to ignore your module's `node_modules` directory and generated JS/CSS artifacts.